crystal-yyc/Chinese_restaurant_search_calgary-paris/mini-project-II-master/README.md

-Based on Calgary Chinese Restaurant Reviews in FourSquare and Yelp Build the database which includes the top reviewed restaurant
+Extracted the Calgary Chinese Restaurant Reviews in FourSquare and Yelp Build the database which includes the top reviewed restaurant

 - APIs